 Check out the 20 tools no home mechanic should be without.

 Switch your battery tester to charge testing mode with the vehicle running.
 If your battery and alternator are good, it should read between 14.2 and 14.5 volts.
 Lower than this might mean your alternator, or some other part of the charging system, needs work.
 This charging test can also be performed with a DC volt meter or multimeter.

-Now that you know how to test a car battery, find out how to charge a dead car battery quickly and safely.
+Now that you know how to test a car battery, find out what these strange car noises could mean.